mazwat/mazwat.github.io/oop-lm.md

 ![Unity MonoBehaviour](images/monobehaviour.jpg)

 Another way to understand the application of inheritance is how it is represented in Unity.
-The ``MonoBehaviour`` class is a base class from which all scripr as it is automatically parented when you create a script in Unity.
-Any child say ``pubVar`` in the example has access to the principle Monobehaviour methods like ``Start()`` and ``Update()`` as well as a range of others.
+The ``MonoBehaviour`` class is a base class from which every Unity script derives.
+It is automatically parented when you create a script in Unity.
+Any child say ``pubVar`` in the example has access to the principle Monobehaviour methods like ``Start()`` and ``Update()`` as well as many more.
+FOr more information about MonoBehaviour look at

 ## Polymorphism